davidrequena/multifastats/README.md

 History:
 - Version 1.4.7 (D.R.
 30-Oct-2014):
   Functions improved.
-New options: upper length cut-off, a fasta output of the selected subset of sequences, the pseudomolecule output and a reduce in the warnings for sequences not considered.
+New options: upper length cut-off, a fasta output of the selected subset of sequences, the pseudomolecule output and a reduce in the warnings for the sequences not considered.
 - Version 1.4.2 (D.R.
 24-Oct-2014):
   Adding autocomplete using tab in Windows and MAC OS.